Moduli spaces of parabolic bundles over $\mathbb{P}^1$ with five marked points: Introduction

-Studying the moduli space of parabolic bundles is an important problem.
-In general, there are two approaches to construct moduli spaces.
-One is of algebraic geometry, i.e. applying Mumford's geometric invariant theory as done by the authors of \cite{MS80, bh,my,y}, where the key point is imposing suitable stability conditions.
-The other one is gauge-theoretic, i.e. identifying the moduli space with the space of solutions of certain Yang-Mills-Hitchin-type equations modulo gauge transformations as done by the authors of \cite{p,ko}, where the difficulty is that some elliptic operators are not Fredholm any more on the usual Sobolev spaces so one needs to solve equations in a smaller function space.
+Investigating the moduli space of parabolic bundles is an important problem.
+Generally speaking, there are two main approaches to construct moduli spaces.
+The first is algebraic: applying Mumford's geometric invariant theory, as done by the authors of \cite{MS80, bh,my,y}, where the crucial ingredient is the imposition of suitable stability conditions.
+The second is gauge-theoretic: identifying the moduli space with the space of solutions to certain Yang--Mills--Hitchin-type equations modulo gauge transformations, as done by the authors of \cite{p,ko,bq}.
+In this analytic approach, a key difficulty arises from the fact that some elliptic operators are not Fredholm anymore on the usual Sobolev spaces, so one needs to solve the equations in a smaller function space.

-To establish complete non-abelian Hodge theory, one should take Riemann-Hilbert problem into account, i.e. the relation between character variety of fundamental group and the de Rham moduli space of flat connections.
-Under the context of parabolic bundles, this problem becomes more subtle since the character variety maybe has singularities.
-Hence there are some new phenomena that do not occur in absence of parabolic structures, for example, Riemann-Hilbert correspondence can contract some families of compact subvarieties in the de Rham moduli space to singular locus of character variety.
-Inaba, Iwasaki and Saito detailed studied this problem for $C\simeq \mathbb{P}^1$ \cite{mk} and Inaba extended these results to the case of general Riemann surfaces \cite{m}.
+To establish a complete nonabelian Hodge theory, one should also take the Riemann--Hilbert problem into account, that is, the relationship between the Betti moduli space of representations of the fundamental group and the de Rham moduli space of flat connections.
+In the context of parabolic bundles (with non-special weights), this problem becomes more subtle since the Betti moduli space may have singularities when the local exponents (spectrum) of connections are special.
+As a result, new phenomena arise that do not occur in the absence of parabolic structures.
+For example, the Riemann--Hilbert correspondence can contract some families of compact subvarieties in the de Rham moduli space to the singular locus of the Betti moduli space\footnote{To establish a unified Riemann--Hilbert correspondence whenever the weights and the spectra are special or non-special, we introduce the moduli space of parabolic representation pairs, consisting of a representation of the fundamental group and some parabolic subgroups \cite{hhq}.}.
+Inaba, Iwasaki and Saito studied this problem in detail for $C\simeq \mathbb{P}^1$ \cite{mk}, and later Inaba extended these results to the case when $C$ is a general Riemann surface \cite{m}.

+Recently, the moduli spaces of parabolic (Higgs/flat) bundles have also appeared in the study of other interesting geometric objects.
+For example, they are closely related to gravitational instantons and Boalch's modularity conjecture \cite{Q1}, as well as to hyperpolygon spaces \cite{Q2,Q3}.